Tralee: Soccer

 Tralee is the home of League of Ireland football in the county.
 Kerry F.C. were formed in 2023 and play at Mounthawk Park.
 The club compete in the League of Ireland First Division and the FAI Cup.

 The Kerry District League is based in Mounthawk Park, Tralee.

 Tralee Dynamos is Tralee's most senior soccer club, playing in the Kerry District League.
 St. Brendan's Park F.C. also plays in the Kerry District League.

 Racket sports

 Tralee Tennis Club is based on Dan Spring Road.
 County Badminton Club meets in the Presentation Secondary School Gym.

 Cricket

 County Kerry Cricket Club play at the Oyster Oval based at the nearby village of Spa on the shores of Tralee Bay.
 The club is a member of the Munster Cricket Union.

 Cycling

 The Chain Gang Cycling Club is a Tralee-based cycling club founded in 2008.
 Other cycling clubs include Tralee Bicycle Club (founded 1992), Tralee Cycling Club (founded 1953), Kingdom Cycling Club, and Na Gaeil Cycling Cycling Club.

 Basketball

 Basketball clubs include St. Brendan's Basketball Club, Tralee Magic Basketball Club, Tralee Titans, Tralee Tigers (defunct), and Tralee Warriors.

-Golf and Pitch & Putt
+Golf and pitch and putt

 Tralee Pitch and Putt Club is located at Collis Sandes House in Killeen.